ADistantAussie/ADistantAussieEconomyAddon/README.md

 Here's a summarized version of the mission workflow for the guilds:

-Guild Mission Workflow
+**Guild Mission Workflow**
 Joining a Guild:

-Execute the command for the desired guild:
+- Execute the command for the desired guild:

 Warriors Guild: /function warrior

 Mages Guild: /function mages

 Rangers Guild: /function explorers

 Builders Guild: /function builders

-Leaving a Guild:
+**Leaving a Guild:**

-Leave Guild
 /function leave_guild
-Tracking Status:
-Start a mission: /function your_namespace:start_mission Update progress: /function your_namespace:update_progress Check completion: /function your_namespace:check_completion
-Rewards:
-Complete missions to earn items, Moneyz, or experience points.